FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 #### Questions and answers

 With questions and answers, the auth system you are building requests answers to questions at a time when the user is known to be present; typically user registration.

 The questions and answers are saved.
-When the system determines a user must provide another factor at authentication, one of the saved questions is provided.
-The user answers the question and if the answer matches what the system has, the factor is successfully provided.
+When the system determines MFA is needed, one of the saved questions is displayed.
+The user answers the question and if the answer matches, another proof of identity has been provided.

-This method has been commonly used in the past for when resetting passwords, but is no longer recommended by [institutions such as NIST](https://pages.nist.gov/800-63-FAQ/#q-b15).
+This method has been commonly used in the past for resetting passwords, but is no longer recommended by [institutions such as NIST](https://pages.nist.gov/800-63-FAQ/#q-b15).

-A similar solution is to provide a list of facts about a user and have them select the accurate fact.
+A similar solution is to provide a list of facts about a user and have them select the accurate one.
 For example, "What street did you live on?" might be the question, and the answers would be pulled from a list of publicly available information.

-In general this type of solution isn't optimal because one of two scenarios will occur:
+In general this factor isn't a good choice because one of two scenarios will occur:

-* The user will pick questions and answers that are true and thus can be found out by others.
-Such facts can be shared inadvertently on social media.
+* The user will pick questions and answers that are true and possibly can be learned by others.
+Such facts may be shared inadvertently on social media.
 There's also an astonishing amount of public records information available for sale.
 * The user will pick questions and answers that are not true.
-In this case, it's essentially another password that needs to be stored safely.
+In this case, it's essentially another password which needs to be stored safely.

-As a developer, avoid this.
-If you must implement it, let the user provide their own questions; this will increase the randomness of the answers provided and let them pick private information.
-You can also use this in combination with another, more secure factor.
+As a developer, avoid this factor.
+If you must implement it, let the user provide their own questions; this will increase the randomness of the answers provided and allow them to pick solutions they will be more likely to remember.
+Like all factors, you could use this as part of defense in depth solution, in combination with other options.

-If you are a user and forced to use this as a factor, choose the second path.
-Remember random answers or, even better, store them in a password manager.
-For example, if a question is "what was your first pet's name", and your first pet's name was Fluffy, pick anything other than "Fluffy".
+Counsel your users to use this factor wisely.
+They should pick fake answers.
+For example, if a question is "what was your first pet's name", and their first pet's name was Fluffy, pick anything other than "Fluffy".
 Anything.
+Perhaps "fido" or "killer".

-Perhaps "h941TphXOL3h0ws7M0U2" or "relevance-middle-horoscope".
-You want to prevent someone from learning the name of your childhood pet from your mother's Facebook post and using that information to gain illicit access.
+If the user is saving these answers in a password manager, may I suggest "h941TphXOL3h0ws7M0U2" or "relevance-middle-yellow-horoscope".
+The goal is prevent someone from learning the name of a childhood pet from Facebook post and using that information to gain illicit access.

 #### Double blind passwords
+xxx

 A double blind password augments the security of a password factor.
 This is not an independent factor type and is entirely in control of the user.
 As a user, though, you can use it to increase the security of your highest value accounts, such as your email or bank accounts.